Tag Archive | Long Beach washington

 Ultimately, however, I always come away from the game feeling as though I’m the winner, regardless of the score.
 For me being able to experience the joy of simply playing games with family and friends is the real win.

-As for the new set of tiles, I opted to leave them in the owner’s closet at the family condo for all the to enjoy when at the beach.
+As for the new set of tiles, I opted to leave them in the owner’s closet at the family condo for all to enjoy when at the beach.

 The links: